-The Columbus Organization now offers support coordination services through its new subsidiary, Support Associates.
-Founded in 2000, Support Associates is a Florida Medicaid Waiver provider specifically for the Agency for Persons with Disabilities ibudget Waiver.
-Support Associates has been committed to supporting the citizens of Florida with intellectual and developmental disabilities and will continue to offer the highest quality care as part of the Columbus family.
+The Columbus Organization is a Florida Medicaid Waiver provider specifically for the Agency for Persons with Disabilities Waiver.
+The Columbus Organization is committed to supporting the citizens of Florida with Intellectual and Developmental Disabilities and will continue to offer the highest quality care.

 CDC+(Consumer Directed Care Plus ) is an alternative option for persons participating in the State of Florida ibudget Home and Community-Based Services (HCBS) Medicaid Waiver.
 The program provides the opportunity for individuals to improve the quality of their lives by being empowered to make choices about the supports and services that will meet their needs and to help them reach their goals.